Extreme-Launcher-Net/ExtremeLauncher/nix/README.md

-# Prism Launcher Nix Packaging
+# Extreme Launcher Nix Packaging

 ## Installing a stable release (nixpkgs)

-Prism Launcher is packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.
+Extreme Launcher is packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.

 See [Package variants](#package-variants) for a list of available packages.